 It’s important to set up regular performance reviews with each individual.
 And, goals could play a crucial role in such meetings.

 Embedding goals in performance reviews

-Here are 3 ways you can embed OKRs in your performance reviews using Perdoo:
+Here are 3 ways you can embed goals in your performance reviews using Perdoo:

-OKRs are inherently collaborative in nature, so individual performance evaluations shouldn’t reflect whether OKRs were achieved or not.
-Instead, take a look at all the goals an employee leads and discuss OKR-related outcomes and outputs.
+Goals like OKRs and KPIs foster teamwork and are likely not going to be worked on by a single individual, therefore, individual performance evaluations shouldn’t reflect whether the goals were achieved or not.
+Instead, take a look at all the goals an employee leads and discuss goal-related outcomes and outputs.

 Your people will continuously be working on various activities and outputs to help your organization deliver its strategy.
 At Perdoo, we call these activities “Initiatives.”

 Initiatives push the organization toward an outcome, and therefore, are a great tool to evaluate employees’ contributions toward higher-level Objectives.
 They also tend to involve less collaboration than other types of goals (ie. OKRs and KPIs) and can be a great measure of individual employee performance.

 If you’re using a software like Perdoo, you could pull up the employee’s profile page or export it to have it in the meeting.
 Things to discuss:

 - Did they do a good job executing this OKR?

 - Have their efforts impacted this KPI positively?